-A Pet Trust is a legally enforceable method to provide for the care, maintenance, and well being of your pet in the event of your disability or death.
-Funds are transferred into an account and distributed over the pet's remaining life.
+A Pet Trust is a legally enforceable method to provide for the care, maintenance, and well being of your pet when you are unable to care for them whether it is temporary or permanent such as death.
+Funds are mandatory and transferred into an account and distributed over the pet's remaining life.
 You are also able to select the beneficiaries for any remaining funds.

 The Hirschfeld Pet Trust©